Peetzie/SuperUltimateTimeManager2k20/README.md

 ## Gui VS console
 The program can run in both console and GUI mode, inside the Backend->Main line 25, set it to true then it will run in console, otherwise per defualt the program runs in GUI mode.
 ## Getting started (ONLY IN CONSOLE MODE)
-Step 1: signing in;
+Step 1: Signing in;
 commandline: signin 0 password
-Step 2:
+Step 2: Getting help
 commandline: help
-Step 3:
-???
-Step 4:
-Profit
+This will print a list of commands and their inputs

 ## To sign in